-York University Libraries’ academic activities and operations are carried out through the departments below.
+York University Libraries' academic activities and operations are shared among the departments listed below.
 For contact information and to learn more, please visit the departmental web pages.

 Content Development & Analysis (CDA) is the library department dedicated to building and curating high quality, accessible and multidisciplinary collections that enable innovative research and teaching.
 The CDA team is committed to ensuring that our community has the broadest possible access to this content, whether through advocating for fair and appropriate licensing terms, or through strategic investment in sustainable models for open access and open data content.

 The Curriculum and Course Support Department advances academic success by focusing on the library user experience and by developing innovative, agile services.
 This Department is charged with reimagining and enhancing the following services: Research Services, Accessibility Services, Course Reserves, and Circulation Services.
 CCSD also operates the Learning Commons on the second floor of the Scott Library.

 The Digital Scholarship Infrastructure Department (DSI) is responsible for digital scholarship activities at York University Libraries, including open publishing, digital preservation, web archiving, and digital humanities and social sciences.
 The department focuses on the following areas: digital publishing, open repositories, creative commons licensing, digitization best practices, digital preservation, grant applications and research project design, teaching and instruction.

 Library Digital Technology Services (LDTS), in conjunction with Library Digital Systems & Initiatives Department (LDSI), function as York University Libraries’(YUL) information technology services department.
 LDTS and LDSI work collaboratively with all YUL departments and with University Information Technology (UIT) to ensure that administrative, operational, and research objectives are met and that user experience is enhanced for the broader library community.